The Essential Information You Need to Buy the Best Condo Insurance

 Water Damage May Not Be Covered by Your Master Policy

-Just because you have loss assessment coverage doesn't mean all special assessments are covered!
+Just because you have loss assessment coverage, it doesn't mean all special assessments are covered!

-Say, for example, earthquake damages the building but the building did not have earthquake insurance.
+Suppose, for example, an earthquake damages the building, but the building did not have earthquake insurance.
 Or the earthquake insurance deductible was so high that the damage falls below the amount required to claim.
 The building may then impose a special assessment on the owners of the units to share in repairs and the cost of damage.

 If your personal condo policy did not include the riders like earthquake insurance, then you would not be covered under the loss assessment portion of your policy, because the loss assessment is only for covered losses.